marcelkornblum/sn-rfcs/text/0004-hosting.md

 **NB.** It's really important to make sure you use the comment field to put the project name and ENVIRONMENT; when scanning a list of CloudFront distributions this is by far the easiest way to see which is which.
 It's also searchable.

 Lastly, go to the Cloudfront distribution URL (https://xxxx.cloudfront.net) and check you can see your content.

+### Password protection of a static site on AWS
+[Password protecting a static site on AWS]: #aws-static-password

+If you are hosting your static site on AWS as described in this guide, and you do need some sort of password protection, you will have to do a couple of extra things:
+* Ensure your S3 bucket does **NOT** serve content as a website, and that content is not publicly accessible directly from it (NB this breaks Gatsby's deep linking functionality)
+* Ensure you have a CloudFront distribution, accessing the S3 bucket content via the API (the default in the CF setup console wizard), using [Origin Access Identity](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-access-to-amazon-s3/)
+* [Setup a Lambda@Edge function](https://medium.com/hackernoon/serverless-password-protecting-a-static-website-in-an-aws-s3-bucket-bfaaa01b8666) connected to your CF distribution to enforce HTTP Basic password protection

 ### Set up your custom domain